hackforla/peopledepot/docs/contributing.md

 git status
 ```

 ##### **iii.
-Prepare repo changes (3): Use the `git reset HEAD` command to remove a staged file.**
+Prepare repo changes (3): Use the `git reset HEAD <filename>` command to remove a staged file.**

-This command will remove a file that has been staged.
-This file will not be committed (saved) when you run the next command, `git commit`.
+This command will unstage a file that you don't want included in the commit.
+The specified file will not be committed (saved) when you run the next command, `git commit`.
 This only works if the wrong files were added, but they were not yet committed.
+(See [this tutorial](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) for an in-depth discussion.)
 The file will be removed from the staging area, but not actually deleted:

 ```bash
 git reset HEAD “filename.ext”